petems/petems-hiera_vault/README.md

 ### Description

+> Warning: master may be broken whilst this repo is upgraded for k/v v2 and newer Vault version upgrades!
+Please use the 0.1.0 tagged release in the meantime.
+This message will be removed and a 1.0.0 breaking release will be tagged on the Forge in the future.

 This is a back end function for Hiera 5 that allows lookup to be sourced from Hashicorp's Vault.

 [Vault](https://vaultproject.io) secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.
 Vault handles leasing, key revocation, key rolling, and auditing.
 Vault presents a unified API to access multiple backends: HSMs, AWS IAM, SQL databases, raw key/value, and more.

+For an example repo of it in action, check out the [petems/puppet-hiera-vault-vagrant](https://github.com/petems/puppet-hiera-vault-vagrant) repo and webinar ['How to Use HashiCorp Vault with Hiera 5 for Secret Management with Puppet'](https://www.hashicorp.com/resources/hashicorp-vault-with-puppet-hiera-5-for-secret-management)

 ### Compatibility

-* This moduel is only compatible with Hiera 5 (ships with Puppet 4.9+) and Vault KV engine version 1
+* This moduel is only compatible with Hiera 5 (ships with Puppet 4.9+) and Vault KV engine version 2 (Vault 0.10+)

 ### Requirements